The Texas Rangers Directed by King Vidor

 Fritz Lang delivered with a dark and cynical film that once again explores mob violence, this time from the perspective of an innocent man.
 Fury also warns Americans how easily the Constitution and system of justice can be ignored or perverted when faced by the raw emotion of the crowd.
 In fact, law enforcement and the courts are shown to be weak safeguards.
 At one point, a character remarks that foreigners are more familiar with the Constitution than native-born Americans because immigrants must study it to become citizens.

-I just love the way the film builds from the initial romance to a gradual game of “telephone” like rumor mongering to explosive action and then to cold vengeance.
+I just love the way the film builds from the initial romance to a gradual game of “telephone” like rumor mongering to explosive action and then to cold vengence.
 All these aspects are captured with Lang’s expressionist eye.
 I think this is one of Spencer Tracy’s greatest performances and the rest of the cast does a good job.
 The score by Franz Waxman helps to heighten the drama.
 Highly recommended.

 I cannot understand why Fury is not currently available on DVD — I watched it on Amazon’s streaming service.

-Directed by Lothar Mendes and Alexander Korda
+The Man Who Could Work Miracles Directed by Lothar Mendes and Alexander Korda

 Scenario and dialogue by H.G.
 Wells from a story by H.G.
 Wells; screenplay by Lajos Biró